Goldwork (embroidery): Types of metal thread

 In addition, paillettes or spangles (sequins of real metal), small pieces of appliqued rich fabric or kid leather, pearls, and real or imitation gems are commonly used as accents, and felt or string padding may be used to create raised areas or texture.
 Silk thread work in satin stitch or other stitches is often combined with goldwork, and in some periods goldwork was combined with blackwork embroidery as well.

+Types of stitches

+Goldwork embroidery employs several traditional stitches, each contributing to the texture and appearance of the work.
+Common techniques include: